 In a nation where 1 out of every 4 children lives in poverty, the Bronx Park South neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-American households most often have a car, and regularly they have two or three.
-But households in the Bronx Park South neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Bronx Park South neighborhood have a highly unusual car ownership.
 100.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 100.0% of U.S. neighborhoods.

 The neighbors in the Bronx Park South neighborhood in Bronx are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 100.0% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.